Applications Open –

 - Postdocs and PhD candidates must have support from their Principal Investigator or research supervisor to be on the programme

-*MTSC partner institutions include Imperial College London, Queen Mary University of London, Bucks New University, Francis Crick Institute, Royal College of Art, Royal College of Music, Institute of Cancer Research and Royal Veterinary College
+*MTSC partner institutions include Imperial College London, Queen Mary University of London, Buckinghamshire New University, Francis Crick Institute, Royal College of Art, Royal College of Music, Institute of Cancer Research and Royal Veterinary College

 How to apply